callendian/hospitality/README.md

 1).
 400 - if the dispute with the given doesn't exist, or if it is not included in the parameters.
 2).
 401 - If the user is not the guide or the visitor implicated, or the admin.

+Dispute successfully resolveds

+## Visitors
+### '/visitors'
+#### GET:
+The GET method will return the information regarding a particular visitor.
+It will list the username, description, sex and finally a list of all the tours that the visitor is signed in.
+This will serve as the profile page for the users.

+Possible Errors:
+1).
+401 - The logged in user is not a visitor and doesn't have the permission to access the profile page.

+#####POST:
+The post endpoint will take in JSON data and parse it and use it to create a new visitors.
+The required information are description and sex.
+This method will be used by the system to register a user as a visitor.
+It will also modify the visitors database, by adding this newly created visitors.

+Possible Errors:
+1. 400, when the required parameters are not included
+2. 401, When the users is not logged in.

+Example Interaction:
+Input:
+{
+	"description": "sleepy af plz help",
+	"sex": "M"
+}

+Output:
+{
+    "user": {
+        "last_name": "wei",
+        "email": "wei",
+        "first_name": "wei",
+        "username": "wei"
+    },
+    "createdAt": "2019-05-14T08:04:54.008",
+    "sex": "M",
+    "editedAt": "2019-05-14T15:05:02.911Z",
+    "description": "sleepy af plz help"
+}

+####PATCH:
+The patch endpoint will allow the existing visitor to modify their information.
+They can choose to modify their own description or their own sex.
+This will modify the visitors database.

+Possible Errors:
+1).
+401 - when the user is not logged in or the user is not a visitor

+Example Interaction:
+Input:
+{
+	"description": "hEhE XD",
+	"sex": "M"
+}

+Output:
+{
+    "user": {
+        "last_name": "wei",
+        "username": "wei",
+        "first_name": "wei",
+        "email": "wei"
+    },
+    "description": "hEhE XD",
+    "sex": "M",
+    "editedAt": "2019-05-14T15:18:40.072Z",
+    "createdAt": "2019-05-14T08:04:54.008Z"
+}

+###DELETE:
+The delete method will allow the admin or the current user to delete the visitor object associated with the user with the given visitorID.
+When a particular visitor is deleted, all the tours that the visitor is in will also be deleted.
+This method will modify the visitors database and the tours database.

+Possible Errors:
+1).
+400 - If the required parameters (visitorName) is not included in the input.
+2).
+401 - The person doesn't have the proper priveledge to delete a user.

+Example Interaction:
+Input:
+{
+	"visitorID": 3
+}

+Output:
+User Deleted